 Online Lecture Notes (Templates) will be available on Canvas (see above) in pdf format.
 They are organized by book chapter.
-The Lecture Notes show important course material, but have blank space for your notes to be taken during lecture.
+The Lecture Notes show important course material but have blank space for your notes to be taken during lecture.
 This method is designed to require less time writing and allow more time thinking.
 Students are encouraged to download and/or print the Lecture Notes and bring them to class to facilitate notetaking.

 Office Hours.
-Subject to change, office hours will be held Thursdays from 3:00 pm - 3:50 pm in Sisler Hall 340 (third floor, southeast corner).
+Subject to change, office hours will be held Tuesdays and Thursdays from 3:00 pm - 3:50 pm in Sisler Hall 340 (third floor, southeast corner).
 Occasionally, a student TA will substitute for Dr. Miller and notice of this should be posted online.
-If you find 340 empty, please find Dr. Miller in his regular office.
-Additional office hours will likely be held following class on Mondays and Wednesdays in our regular classroom-schedule permitting.
-Additionally, office hours will likely be conducted by undergraduates who have completed the 2212/2213 sequence previously.
-Students are encouraged to visit the Organic Chemistry Learning Center, located in SFH 205.
-This Center is staffed with Graduate Student Teaching Assistants in the mornings and afternoons Monday-Friday.
-The open hours of the OCLC are roughly 8:30 am to 6:00 pm and the final schedule will be posted on Canvas.
+If you find SIS340 empty, please find Dr. Miller in his regular office.
+Additional office hours will likely be held following class on select Mondays, Wednesdays, and Fridays in the SFH second floor conference rooms- schedule permitting.
+Additionally, office hours will be conducted by undergraduates who have completed the 2212/2213 sequence previously.